M-Dan-Akhtar/M-Dan-Akhtar/README.md

 ## Hi there 👋

+My name is Mo, and I am a software developer interested in full stack applications!

 <!--
 **M-Dan-Akhtar/M-Dan-Akhtar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.